ma496/EasyForNet/README.md

-# FullStack Template & Tool
+# FullStack Template

-A full-stack template built with ASP.NET 10 and Next.js 16, featuring a CLI tool for generating projects and API endpoints.
+A full-stack template built with ASP.NET 10 and Next.js 16.
+It’s well-structured, includes essential features, and lets you build applications quickly.
+It also works seamlessly with AI, including built-in rules for generating various parts of the project.

 ## Prerequisites